machine-shop/mothra/README.md

 Running the command
 ```
-$ python pipeline.py -p -u -i ../mothra-data -o ../test_output -csv ../test_output/results.csv
+$ python pipeline.py -p -i ../mothra-data -o ../test_output -csv ../test_output/results.csv
 ```
-in `/mothra` will run the pipeline using the U-net deep neural network on the example data in the folder `/mothra-data`.
+in `./mothra` will run the pipeline on the example data in the folder `/mothra-data`.
 The file locations should look like this:
 ```
 /mothra
     ...